ryan-rushton/the-system/README.md

 ## What is this site?

 This site initially started as an investigation into performance of react, mainly though rendering many elements.
-Now it's a demo project for how I like to write frontend applications, it is simple, but I have implemented unit and browser tests, i18n, keyboard accessibility, and error reporting through sentry.
+Now it's a demo project for how I like to write frontend applications.
+It is simple but I have implemented unit and browser tests, i18n, keyboard accessibility, and error reporting through sentry.

-There are still a few things I would like to add to it that I think are necessary in frontend applications but they don't currently make sense.
+There are still a few things I would like to add that I think are necessary in frontend applications but they don't currently make sense.
 These are user login (this would be done through GitHub or Google) and user preferences (through a backend which would be Nest.js or Java and Spring).
 Any other things I would like to do that do make sense you will find in the [TODO](#todo) section below or in GitHub issues.

 When this was an investigation into frontend performance I was initially trying to render a few hundred thousand divs through the asteroids in the belt and the stars in the background.
 This was just too much for the browser to handle.
-To remove the burden of rendering all the stars I made a page of stars, took a screenshot and now that background image is just repeated over the system.
+To remove the burden of rendering all the stars I made a page of stars, took a screenshot, and now that background image is just repeated over the system.
 The belt is still rendering a lot of divs and I want to keep this functionality rather than also replace that with a image.
-This all lead to finding this issue with react dev tools, https://github.com/facebook/react/issues/16501.
+This lead to finding this issue with react dev tools, https://github.com/facebook/react/issues/16501.

 ## Running